 As a parent you need to be aware of the risks your child will face when they use the internet and other electronic forms of communication.
 On this page, you will find some useful material to help you keep your child safe online.

-Activities took place across the UK to inspire a national conversation to help promote the safe, responsible and positive use of digital technology for children and young people.
+Activities took place within school to inspire a conversation to help promote the safe, responsible and positive use of digital technology for children and young people.
+We asked our children to explore how they ask, give, and receive consent online.
+This could be in their friendships or relationships, how they take and share images and videos or how they manage their privacy and data.

 Whole School Activity